 Mile 75.31 – Kimmel Creek: Class II.
 This is a straightforward rapid with a large rock left of center.

 Mile 75.47 – Fly Camp: River Right.
 A small but picturesque camp across from Kimmel Creek Falls and the Middle Fork trail running behind camp.

 Mile 75.83 – Sam’s Hole: Class II.
 As the water drops a rock appears river center and it is best to run left.
 At medium and higher flows, one can play with the feature this rock makes or avoid it.

-Mile 77.15 – Fish Camp: Only available at lower flows, this small camp’s size is dependent on the gravel bar that formed at higher flows.
+Mile 77.15 – Fish Camp: River Left.
+Only available at lower flows, this small camp’s size is dependent on the gravel bar that forms at higher flows.
 If you look carefully at the mid-stream gravel bar that extends from this camp, you’ll get an excellent example of imbrication, which is the tilting of rocks so that they are arranged like roof shingles.